 The model forecasts are in the third data row of the table (in blue).
 Note that past and current forecasts reflect the latest values of the independent variables, which means that forecasts will change when revisions are made to the historical economic data.

-The monthly standard error of the model is approximately 76,600 jobs.
-The first and last data rows of the table report the forecast plus 0.5 standard errors (in green) and the forecast minus 0.5 standard errors (in red), respectively.
+The monthly standard error of the model is approximately 80,500 jobs.
+The first and last data rows of the table report the forecast plus one standard error (in green) and the forecast minus one standard error (in red), respectively.
 All values are rounded to the nearest thousand.
-If the model errors were normally distributed, roughly 31% of the observations would fall below -0.5 standard errors and another 31% of the observations would exceed +0.5 standard errors.
+If the model errors were normally distributed, roughly 16% of the observations would fall below minus one standard error and another 16% of the observations would exceed plus one standard error.

-The aggregate neural network model forecast for October is 190,000, which is down from last month's revised forecast of 208,000, reflecting a decrease in the strength of the employment environment during the month of October.
-The Briefing.com consensus estimate for October is 181,000, which is 39,000 higher than the September NFP data (142,000), suggesting a strengthening in the employment environment.
-The actual September data was materially below the revised September forecast (-0.86 S.E.) and the consensus estimate for October is slightly below the model forecast (-0.12 S.E.).
+The aggregate neural network model forecast for October is only 154,000, which is down materially (-32,000) from last months forecast of 186,000, reflecting a significant deterioration in the employment environment during the month of October.
+The Briefing.com consensus estimate for October is 175,000, which is up modestly (+19,000) from the actual September NFP data (156,000).

 Basic forecasting tools can help you identify unusual consensus economic estimates, which often lead to substantial surprises and market movements.
 Identifying such environments in advance may help you protect your portfolio from these corrections and help you determine the optimal entry and exit points for your strategies.

 In the case of the NFP data, the monthly report data is highly variable and prone to substantial revisions.
 As a result, having an independent and unbiased indicator of the health of the U.S. job market is especially important.